ca4ti/FrugalVox/README.md

 - `call_obj` is an instance of `pyVoIP.VoIP.VoIPCall` class passed from the main FrugalVox call processing loop,
 - `user_id` is the ID (PIN) string of the user running the action (if authentication is turned off, it's always `0000`),
 - `config` is the dictionary containing the entire FrugalVox configuration object (as specified in the YAML),
-- `clips` is the object containing all in-memory audio clips (in the unsigned 8-bit 8KHz PCM format) ready to be fed into the `write_audio` method of the `call_obj`,
+- `clips` is the object containing all in-memory audio clips (in the unsigned 8-bit 8KHz PCM format) ready to be fed into the `write_audio` method of the `call_obj` (with `clips['dtmf']` being a dictionary with the pre-rendered DTMF digits),
 - `calls` is a dictionary with all currently active calls on the instance (keyed with the `call_obj.call_id` value).

 _Protip:_ if we use `*` as parameter separator and `#` as command terminator, why are `action_id`, `user_id` and all the action parameters still treated as strings as opposed to numbers?
 Because `A`, `B`, `C` and `D` still are valid DTMF digits and can be legitimately used in the actions or their parameters.
 Of course, if you target normal phone users, you should avoid using the "extended" digits, but there still is a possibility to do so.
 If you need to treat your action parameters or any IDs as numbers only, please do this yourself in your action script code.

 The action script may import any other Python modules at your disposal, including the main `fvx.py` kernel to use its helper methods, and all the modules available in the configuration file directory (in case it differs from the default one).
-An example action script that implements three demonstration actions, `32` for echo test, `24` for caller ID readback and `22*[times]` for beep, is shipped in this repo at `actions/echobeep.py`.
+An example action script that implements three demonstration actions, `32` for echo test, `24` for caller ID readback and `22*[times]` for beep, is shipped in this repo at `example-config/actions/echobeep.py`.

 ### Useful methods, variables and objects exposed by the `fvx` kernel module